 Rule of 'Public Burden': New USCIS Forms and Requirements for Immigrants

-US Citizenship and Immigration Services have released revised and updated forms in line with the final “social burden” rule to be enacted by the US Department of Homeland Security on February 24, 2020 and USCIS.
+USCIS has published revised and updated forms consistent with the public charge final rule that the US Department of Homeland Security and the US Department of Homeland Security will implement on February 24, 2020.
+USCIS.

 Фото: Depositphotos